 - Simple and lightweight

-- Offline-first — no cloud features
+- Offline-first.
+No cloud features

 - Open source (available on F-Droid and Play Store)